dmpsee/standard/standard.md

 ## API Subscriber

 The **Subscriber** component of the DMPsee API is responsible for managing the subscribers' request.
-One they have obtained their API crendentials, subscribers can send to DMPsee the following commands:
+One they have obtained their API credentials, subscribers can send to DMPsee the following commands:

 - **url**: create/update the URL where to receive the events
 - **event-subscribe**: subscribe to one or more events